Want to know the reasons why you must visit the Andalusian capital and your best options for parking in Seville?

 In the Green Zone (low frequency), it costs €0.65 for 1 hour, €1.25 for 2 hours, and €2 for 3 hours.

 During major events in the city, like Holy Week or the April Feria (which we mentioned briefly above), the traffic situation obviously gets much more complicated.
-Which is why a good piece of advice is to book your parking space with Parclick before your trip.
+Which is why a good piece of advice is to book your parking space with Parclick before your trip, and you will benefit from secure and cheap parkings!

 That way you can leave your car in a monitored car park without having to worry about incessantly searching for parking.
 Thankfully, Parclick has several car parks in Seville in different areas of the city: In the historic city center, at the Santa Justa train station, or even the Seville airport.